 Short-term Care: Rehospitalizations

-In Arlington Villa Retirement Community, 16.36 Percentage of Residents Rehospitalized
+In Arlington Villa Retirement Community, 23.61% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Arlington Villa Retirement Community, 11.4 Percentage of Patients
+In Arlington Villa Retirement Community, 10.67% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Arlington Villa Retirement Community, 66.86% Percentage of Resident
+In Arlington Villa Retirement Community, 49.02% of Resident

-This is the percentage of short-term residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of independence with ADL's typically correlates with successful rehabilitation services.
+This indicates the percent of short-term care patients who experienced functional improvements, such as with activities of daily living.
+Higher levels of performance with activities of daily living generally correlates with superior rehabilitation.

 Scores for Arlington, TX